 “Everyone must have a working with children check and kids are no longer allowed to perch on Santa’s knee, but are required to sit beside him.

 “The only ones I hold are babies up until about nine months,” said Mr Jones.

 Both his hands have to be on show while a child is with him and cuddling is still okay, but Mr Jones has to angle his body away from the children.

 Mr Jones said the changes are sad but necessary, designed to protect both parties.”

 Want to ensure a winning team in your organization?
-In addition to help for your employees, ESI EAP offers a full suite of tools for supervisors and managers, including our ESI Management Academy.
-Trainings cover compliance issues, management skills and more.
+In addition to help for your employees, ESI EAP offers a full suite of tools for supervisors and managers, including comprehensive trainings cover compliance issues, management skills and more.
 If you want to learn more about how ESI can provide more employee EAP benefits and more employer services, call us at 800-535-4841.